dansmyers/IntroToCS/Activities/6-Stepwise_Refinement.md

 for i in range(1, 10):
     board[i] = None
 ```

+Note: You may notice that we're using `board` as a global variable, which I kind of told you not to do earlier (I contain multitudes).
+In this case, it simplifies the program to avoid passing the board between functions, and the program is small enough to avoid unexpected state changes.

 ## Print the Player
 The stepwise refinement strategy says that we should break the top-level problem into substeps, then write functions to implement each substep.
 The main game loop in `main` contains comments specifiying the substeps.